garybernhardt/serveit/README.md

 To build and serve my book, I run this command in the root of its repo:

 ```
-serveit -d build rake
+serveit -s build rake
 ```

 This runs `rake` in the repo root, where there's a Rakefile.
-The Rakefile incrementally builds the book into the `build` directory, which `ServeIt` is serving.
+When I reload, the Rakefile incrementally builds the book into the `build` directory.
+ServeIt is serving the `build` directory because of the `-s` argument, so I see my rendered changes upon reload.

 That's all.